forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/testing.md

 The LWC Tests sidebar provides several features.
 Here, you can see all your LWC tests at a glance.
 You can run one test case, the test cases in one file, or all your tests.
 You can navigate to the corresponding lines in your test code.
 You can view the results of your last test run.
 To access this sidebar, click the beaker icon (hover text: Test) in the view bar on the left side of the VS Code window.
 (If you don’t see this icon, make sure that the project you have open in VS Code contains an sfdx-project.json file in its root directory.)

-To run selected tests, in the LWC Tests view, hover over the name of a test case or file to reveal a play icon.
+To run selected tests, hover over the name of a test case or file to reveal a play icon from the LWC test view.
 Click the play icon (hover text: SFDX: Run Lightning Web Component Test Case, SFDX: Run Lightning Web Component Test File) to run a test case or all the test cases in a file.
-To run all your tests, click the larger play icon at the top of the LWC Tests view (hover text: SFDX: Run All Lightning Web Component Tests).
+To run all of tests in the view, click the larger play icon at the top of the LWC Tests view (hover text: SFDX: Run All Lightning Web Component Tests).

 After you run tests, the blue icons next to your test files and test cases change to green icons (for passing tests), or red icons (for failing tests), or orange icons (for skipped tests).